lambdamusic/Ontospy/ontospy/docs/_build/html/_sources/quickstart_cmdline.txt

 Quick Start - Command Line
 ************************
+A few examples of how to use the command line utilities that come with OntoSPy.

-OntoSPy comes with a bunch of executable scripts.
-If you install OntosPy via one of the suggested methods, an executable is automatically compiled at installation time and added to `usr/local/bin` (on unix-based systems).
+Note: if you install OntosPy via one of the suggested methods, appropriate executables for your platform should be compiled automatically and added to `usr/local/bin` (on unix-based systems, or similar on windows).

-That should be enough to get you going.
 Currenlty the utility scripts available are 4:

-``ontospy``, ``ontospy-catalog``,  ``ontospy-match``, ``ontospy-sketch``.
+- ``ontospy``: load a graph and show schema information.
+- ``ontospy-catalog``: discover commonly used ontologies.
+- ``ontospy-match``: bootstrap mappings between two models.
+- ``ontospy-sketch``: sketch a turtle model interactively.

 .. warning::
-  This documentation is not up to date.
+    This documentation is still in draft mode.

-The ``ontospy`` utility: inspect an ontology quickly
+The ``ontospy`` utility
 +++++++++++++++++++++++++++++++

 .....